soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemSetBlockDefinition.md

 Name | Type | Description
 ---- | ---- | -----------
-itemList | [[DestinyItemSetBlockEntryDefinition|Destiny-Definitions-DestinyItemSetBlockEntryDefinition]]:Definition[] | A collection of hashes of set items, for items such as Quest Metadata items that possess this data. requireOrderedSetItemAdd | boolean | If true, items in the set can only be added in increasing order, and adding an item will remove any previous item.For Quests, this is by necessity true.
-Only one quest step is present at a time, and previous steps are removedas you advance in the quest. setIsFeatured | boolean | If true, the UI should treat this quest as &quot;featured&quot;
+itemList | [[DestinyItemSetBlockEntryDefinition|Destiny-Definitions-DestinyItemSetBlockEntryDefinition]]:Definition[] | A collection of hashes of set items, for items such as Quest Metadata items that possess this data. requireOrderedSetItemAdd | boolean | If true, items in the set can only be added in increasing order, and adding an item will remove any previous item.
+For Quests, this is by necessity true.
+Only one quest step is present at a time, and previous steps are removed as you advance in the quest. setIsFeatured | boolean | If true, the UI should treat this quest as &quot;featured&quot;
 setType | string | A string identifier we can use to attempt to identify the category of the Quest.